 Configure your inputs

-To add a new type of data to Splunk, you first need to tell it a few things about the data.
-You do this by configuring a data input.
-There are a number of ways to configure your inputs:
+To add a new type of data to your Splunk deployment, configure a data input.
+There are a number of ways to configure data inputs:

-- Splunk Web You can configure most inputs using the Splunk Web data input pages.
-These provide a GUI-based approach to configuring inputs.
+- Splunk Web.
+You can configure most inputs using the Splunk Web data input pages.
 You can access the Add Data landing page from Splunk Home.
-You can also use Manager to add new inputs or view and manage existing inputs.
-In addition, Splunk Web's data preview feature makes it easy to see how Splunk intends to index your data and to make adjustments before the data actually gets written to the index.
+In addition, when you upload or monitor a file, you can preview and make adjustments to how the file is to be indexed..

 - The Splunk Command Line Interface (CLI).
 If you have Splunk Enterprise, you can use the CLI to configure most types of inputs.

-- inputs.conf configuration file.
-When you specify your inputs with Splunk Web or the CLI, the configurations get saved in a configuration file, inputs.conf.
-If you have Splunk Enterprise, you can edit that file directly, if you prefer.
-To handle some advanced data input requirements, you might need to edit it.
+- The inputs.conf configuration file.
+When you specify your inputs with Splunk Web or the CLI, the details are saved in a configuration file, inputs.conf.
+If you have Splunk Enterprise, you can edit that file directly.
+Some advanced data input needs might require you to edit it.

 Use Splunk Web

-You can add data inputs from Splunk Home or Splunk Manager:
+You can add data inputs from Splunk Home or the Settings > Data Inputs menu

-Important: When you add an input through Splunk Web, Splunk adds that input to a copy of
+When you add an input through Splunk Web, Splunk Enterprise adds that input to a copy of

-inputs.conf that belongs to the app you're currently in.
-This has consequences that you need to consider.
-For example, if you navigated to Splunk Manager directly from the Search page and then added an input there, your input will be added to
+For example, if you navigated to the Settings page directly from the Search page and then added an input, Splunk Enterprise adds the input to

 Use the CLI

 If you have Splunk Enterprise, you can use the Splunk CLI to configure many inputs.
 From a shell or command prompt, navigate to the

 $SPLUNK_HOME/bin/ directory and use the